As the summer heat arrives across the country, it’s the perfect time to escape to the cool breezes and welcoming towns of the Blue Ridge Mountains.

 Here are a few of our favorite ways to beat the heat on your next summer vacation:

 Head for the hills and cool off while enjoying views from the highest peaks in the Eastern U.S. Mount Mitchell — famous for being the tallest point east of the Mississippi River — regularly boasts temperatures 10-30 degrees cooler than the surrounding valleys.
-You’ll want to pack a jacket for your drive or hike to the summit, where you can take in the 360-degree view and breath in the exhilarating scent of the spruce forest.
+You’ll want to pack a jacket for your drive or hike to the summit, where you can take in the 360-degree view and breathe in the exhilarating scent of the spruce forest.

 Pack a picnic (bring a cooler!) and travel the Blue Ridge Parkway south to Craggy Gardens for a hike through rhododendron thickets and postcard-worthy vistas from Craggy Pinnacle.
-To the north, Grandfather Mountain offers unforgettable views from the Mile-High Swinging Bridge, plus wildlife habitats featuring black bears, bald eagles, river otters and cougars.
+To the north, Grandfather Mountain offers unforgettable views from the Mile-High Swinging Bridge — plus wildlife habitats featuring black bears, bald eagles, river otters and cougars.

 Ice Cream & Craft Beverages

 Stroll down the sidewalk in charming Marion, N.C. as you enjoy a sweet — and chilly — treat from Artesana Ice Cream Shop, Scoop Marion or Pelican’s Snoballs.
+Take a leisurely drive to the historic Orchard at Altapass and order a slice of apple pie a la mode — then wash it down with an icy cold apple cider.

 Splash in the cool waters of Lake James this summer at the park’s swimming beach.
 Located in the Paddy’s Creek section of the park, visitors can swim for $6 each (13+; children $4/each) and lifeguards are on duty daily throughout the season.